szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component allows cleric/mages to benefit more by allowing arcane spell recalling.
 The spell now functions as follows:

 - Guarantees the recall of 2 level-1 wizard **and** cleric spells
-- Up to 4 spells will be recalled additionally of up to level 5
+- Four more spells will be recalled additionally of up to level 5

 However, the casting time is very high now (2 full rounds), which makes it less convenient to cast in the middle of combat and serves more as a recovery after combat spell, unless triggered by contingencies or sequencers.
 Bear in mind that if this spell is cast through scripts, the caster might have a lapse in judgment and stop the casting after only one round of casting to do something else, because it seems the engine doesn't ever expect casting times over just below 1 full round (i.e., casting speed of 9).